ub-math/exam_guides/docs/index.md

     <div class="card-body">
       <h4>Gradescope</h4>
       <p class="font-italic">In your course the instructor may choose a different way of submitting exams
       that Gradescope (e.g. using UBLearns).
-In such case, ignore the instrtuctions below and follow the instructions provided by the course instructor.</p>
+In such case, ignore the instructions below and follow the instructions provided by the course instructor.</p>

       <p>Gradescope is where you will be submitting the exam for grading, (and also where you will go to see your